 Trying to make sense of life from a young age, I spent many years attempting to find a cure for my ills.
-Periodically suffering with intense anxiety and often struggling in relationships, It felt as if I was fundamentally flawed or broken in some way.
-Like many of us do, I went to a variety of psychotherapists and other practitioners, but never really found what I was looking for.
+Periodically suffering with intense anxiety and often struggling in relationships, I felt as if I was fundamentally flawed or broken in some way.
+Like many of us do, I went to a variety of psychotherapists and other practitioners, but never really found the healing I was looking for.

 Having lost my beloved job and all that went with it, my life – and I – fell apart.
 I experienced a four year dark night of the soul.
 My persona, the identity that I’d built to compensate for the inner sense of brokenness, crumbled.
 I began to look more deeply, mostly because there was no other option.
 I had to face the pain of my difficult and sometimes traumatic childhood.
 Whilst often desperate for some relief or solution, it became clear that this was a process of unbecoming, of unravelling.
 The awakening process that began during this time continues to this day.

-It’s a true joy to be a Living Inquiries facilitator.
-To hold the space whilst someone fully experiences what they’ve spent so long trying to get away from.
-To be present as they realise they are not defined by their thoughts, emotions, sensations, or memories.
-To witness the transformations that occur when someone connects with long lost parts of themselves.
-To take a dive into the unknown; to discover the deep creativity and intelligence that resides in all of us, if we are willing to look.
+It’s a real joy to work in this way.
+To hold the space whilst someone connects with or remembers long-forgotten or neglected parts of themselves.
+To witness the transformations that occur when someone is able to finally express what has been silenced, hidden or unacknowledged.
+To take a dive into the unknown, into the deep creativity and intelligence that resides in all of us, if we are willing to look.